iLib-js/ilib-lint/README.md

       formatted, plus two extras that come from the rule: ruleName and ruleDescription
     * highlightStart - string to use as the highlight starting marker in the highlight string
     * highlightEnd - string to use as the highlight ending marker in the highlight string
-* rulesets (Object) - configured named sets of rules.
+* rulesets (Object) - configure named sets of rules.
 Some rules can be shared between file types and others are more specific to the file type.
 As such, it is sometimes convenient to to name a set of rules and refer to the whole set by its name instead of listing them all out.
-The properties of the rulesets object are the names of the sets, and the values is also a Object that configures each rule.
+The properties of the rulesets object are the names of the sets, and the values is also a Object that configures each rule that should be included in that set.
 The rules are turned on with a value "true" or with a rule-specific option.
 They are turned off with a falsy value.
 * filetypes (Object) - a set of configurations for various file types.
 The file types are given dash-separated names such as "python-source-files" so that they can be referred to in the